Skip to content

 If the ROS workspace builds but the installed entrypoints still resolve to the wrong interpreter, patch the shebang in the generated scripts under sim2real/ros2_ws/install/ so they point to the intended virtual environment Python.

-LAV2 MAVROS Entry Point
+LAV2 ROS Entry Points

-• ros2 launch lav2_mavros base_play.launch.py --show-args
+• ros2 launch lav2_mavros base_play.launch.py

 The associated node implementation in base_play_node.py then ties together:

-• MAVROS odometry and state input
+• vehicle odometry and state input from the chosen ROS bridge

 • target generation or external target subscription